-If a member has a vested pension, the member may choose to retire as early as age 55.
+The member may choose to retire as early as age 55.

 (iii) Postponed retirement:

 Pension commencement may be postponed, and pension credits may continue to accrue up to the end of November of the year during which the member attains age 71.